mathewpareles/mathewpareles.github.io/README.md

-We found that by tuning the strength of the potential, you can create spikes in the density of states (DOS).
+We found that by tuning the strength of the potential, you can create spikes in the density of states (or "DOS" as shown in the plots below).
 This can lead to instabilities in the material, including superconductivity.

 <p align="center">
 <img src="/images/5.png" alt="4 fold band" width="400"/>